wot-oss/proposal/README.md

 ```
 <project name>-<Issue number>-<short proposal title>
 ```
-- The doc should be inserted into the `design` folder, following the same schema above:
+- The doc should be inserted into the `/design` folder, following the same schema above:
 ```
 <project name>-<issue number>-<short proposal title>.md
 ```
-- if the document has media files, code examples or other files that are part of the documentation, they must be uploaded in a folder inside the `design/` path.
+- if the document has media files, code examples or other files that are part of the documentation, they must be uploaded in a folder inside the `/design` path.
 The folder has the same name as the documentation file

 - The documentation must be written following [this template](./TEMPLATE.md).